If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 It looks like this;

-In the above section, we’ve talked about how you can find duplicate content within your website.
-Let’s now talk about how you can find duplicate content outside your content, which means, you’re looking for copied contents of your website.
+In the above section, we’ve talked about how you can find similar content within your website.
+Let’s now talk about how you can find spam content outside your content, which means, you’re looking for copied contents of your website.

 Here’s where you should be using plagiarism checker tools to perform the task as you can’t always use Google manually for checking copied contents.

-That being said, here are the top 3 duplicate content checker tools to easily find whether other websites are copying content or not.
+That being said, here are the top 3 tools to easily find whether other websites are copying content or not.

-Although there are a ton of duplicate content checkers out there but Copyscape is one of the best tools for checking duplicate content.
+Although there are a ton of content checkers out there but Copyscape is one of the best tools for checking duplicate or spam content.

 It works flawlessly.
 You just need to visit their website and enter your website URL.
-That’s it, it will search the whole web to find any websites that have similar content of yours (duplicate content to be precise).
+That’s it, it will search the whole web to find any websites that have similar content of yours.
 It will also show you how much of the text is copied along with the highlighted text.

 2. Grammarly plagiarism checker